 Click the button below to learn more about SafetyWing’s setup or read our insider review for the full tasty scoop.

-Quito is a magnificent city that offers excellent dining, green spaces, and endless cultural attractions.
+Quito is an EPIC city that offers excellent dining, green spaces, mountain views and endless cultural attractions.

-If you’re still not sure where to stsy in Quito, we highly recommend La Floresta.
-This awesome neighborhood is full of fascinating places to explore, markets, restaurants, and more.
+If you’re still not sure where to stay in Quito, we highly recommend La Floresta.
+This awesome neighborhood is full of cool places to explore, markets, restaurants, and more.

 - Check out our ultimate guide backpacking around Ecuador.